Mastercard/Fdx-Mock-Resource-Server/README.md

 # FDX Mock Resource Server

-#### Mastercard Developer Hub documentation: https://developer.mastercard.com/fdx-dev-hub/documentation
+#### Mastercard Developer Hub for FDX APIs documentation: https://developer.mastercard.com/fdx-dev-hub/documentation

 ## Description
 The Resource Server is your gateway to secure and standardized financial data access, fully compliant with the latest Financial Data Exchange (FDX) 6.0 standard.
 This powerful server serves as a central hub, providing authorized users with seamless access to account information, transaction details, payment network data, and more, all designed to meet the needs of banks and financial institutions.